bigchaindb/bigchaindb/docs/root/source/terminology.md

 A set of BigchainDB nodes can connect to each other to form a **cluster**.
 Each node in the cluster runs the same software.
 A cluster contains one logical RethinkDB datastore.
 A cluster may have additional machines to do things such as cluster monitoring.

-## Federation
+## Consortium

-The people and organizations that run the nodes in a cluster belong to a **federation** (i.e. another organization).
-A federation must have some sort of governance structure to make decisions.
-If a cluster is run by a single company, then the federation is just that company.
+The people and organizations that run the nodes in a cluster belong to a **consortium** (i.e. another organization).
+A consortium must have some sort of governance structure to make decisions.
+If a cluster is run by a single company, then the "consortium" is just that company.

-**What's the Difference Between a Cluster and a Federation?**
+**What's the Difference Between a Cluster and a Consortium?**

 A cluster is just a bunch of connected nodes.
-A federation is an organization which has a cluster, and where each node in the cluster has a different operator.
-Confusingly, we sometimes call a federation's cluster its "federation."
-You can probably tell what we mean from context.
+A consortium is an organization which has a cluster, and where each node in the cluster has a different operator.